 Planning your month ahead is just one of way getting organised and prepared.
 The real benefit of this is to make life easier and carve out more time – for what you want to do, not just what you have to do!

-Here are some other resources on productivity and time management you might like:
+Here are some other articles which you might find helpful: